 Sothea was much like any other village girl, except for one thing.
 She had an angelic singing voice that would stop people in their tracks.
 Her talent landed her a regular gig on the National Radio, accolades from the prince, along with multiple record contracts.
-Throughout her career, Sothea recorded thousands of songs, ranging from romantic love ballads to hard-hitting rock n' roll, echoing the vibes of Jefferson Airplane and The Doors.
+Throughout her career, Sothea recorded nearly a thousand songs, ranging from romantic love ballads to hard-hitting rock n' roll, echoing the vibes of Jefferson Airplane and The Doors.

 The Vietnam War harpooned Cambodia into a brutal civil war of its own, culminating with the victory of the communist Khmer Rouge, and their horrific genocide infamously known as "the killing fields."
 This was the end of Cambodia's vibrant music scene.

 Writer Gregory Cahill was first introduced to Sothea's music vis-a-vis the City of Ghosts soundtrack, a discovery that would prove life-changing.
 In 2006, he wrote and directed a short film The Golden Voice, which led to more than a decade of researching, writing, and developing a full-length film.
 While the film was never made, the story found new life in the form of a graphic novel.
 Gregory's collaboration with artist Kat Baumann began in September 2019.